fabiopetroni/VGP/README.md

 # VGP
-one-pass Vertex-cut balanced Graph Partitioning stand-alone application
+A software package for one-pass Vertex-cut balanced Graph Partitioning.